Winston-Lin/dziganto.github.io/_posts/2017-5-10-How-To-Locally-Install-Apache-Spark-And-Zeppelin.md

 4. Press play button or hit **Shift+Enter**.
 5. This takes a few seconds so be patient.
 Everything is working properly if you get output that looks something like
 >**res0: org.apache.spark.SparkContext = org.apache.spark.SparkContext@356639d8**.
 6. If you get an error in Step 5, Spark is not configured properly.
-Best go fix it now.
+This should not happen if you used Homebrew.
 7. In a separate paragraph, type this:
 ```
 %pyspark
 import numpy as np
 np.arange(10)
 ```
 >*If you get an error or a message that says PySpark is not responding, something is wrong with your configuration or **metastore_db**.
-You better go fix that.*
+Reminder: Python 3.6 will break PySpark.
+Use any version < 3.6.
+Also, check the log files located in **/usr/local/Cellar/apache-zeppelin/0.7.1/libexec/logs/**.*
 8. In yet another paragraph, type:
 ```
 %python